 Several important provisions are contained in the 14th Amendment of Indian Constitution.

 - Amendment of Article 81- In article 81’s subclause (b) of clause (1) of the Indian Constitution, the greatest number of Lok Sabha seats available for Union territory representatives must be raised from twenty to twenty-five members.

 - The Indian Constitution’s first schedule is modified to add the territories of “Pondicherry” as the ninth Indian Union Territory as of August 16, 1962.

-- Section 4 of the Amendment provided that any law passed for this purpose would not be deemed to be an amendment of the Constitution for the purposes of article 368.
+- Section 4 of the Amendment provided that any law passed for this purpose would not be deemed to be an amendment of the Constitution for article 368.

-- In order to provide the President the authority to “establish regulations for the peace, progress, and good governance” of the territory, clause (1) of article 240 of the Constitution was amended to include the Union territory of Pondicherry.
+- To provide the President with the authority to “establish regulations for the peace, progress, and good governance” of the territory, clause (1) of article 240 of the Constitution was amended to include the Union territory of Pondicherry.

 - The President, however, shall no longer promulgate regulations or take other actions with effect from the date set for the first meeting of any legislature established under the new article 239A to serve the union territories of Goa, Daman, and Diu, or Pondicherry.